ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

 volumes
-  Name(s) of the volume(s) where the data set will be searched on.
+  Name(s) of the volume(s) where the dataset is searched on.

-  If omitted, the module will look up the master catalog to find all volumes where a data set is allocated.
+  If omitted, the module looks up the master catalog to find all volumes where a dataset is allocated.

-  When used, if the data set is not found in at least one volume from the list, the module will fail with a "data set not found" message.
+  When used, if the dataset is not found in at least one volume from the list, the module fails with a "dataset not found" message.

   | **required**: False
   | **type**: list